ipdk-io/networking-recipe/scripts/cmake/README.md

 file is read.

 To use a sample script, copy it to the top-level folder and make any changes you wish.
-You can create as many pre-load scripts as you want.
+You can create as many preload scripts as you want.

-Pre-load scripts are customer-specific and are not stored in the repository.
+Preload scripts are customer-specific and are not stored in the repository.

-### Configure with a pre-load script
+### Configure with a preload script

 ```bash
 cmake -B build -C dpdk.cmake [more options]